SumitM0432/Explicit-Content-Classifier-using-ResNet/README.md

 The objective of this project is to classify explicit content that contains inappropriate images like pornography and Hentai.
 The classifier used for this is ResNet50 and ResNet101 also known as Residual Neural Network.
 There are five categories that the model is trained on which are Porn, Hentai, Sexy, Drawing, and Neutral.
 Porn, Hentai, and Sexy can be classified as NSFW **(Not Safe For Work)** further and the other two are SFW **(Safe For Work)**.

 ## Dataset
 The dataset is taken from various sources like [Kaggle](https://www.kaggle.com/drakedtrex/my-nsfw-dataset), [Internet Archive](https://archive.org/details/NudeNet_classifier_dataset_v1), and [Github](https://github.com/alex000kim/nsfw_data_scraper/tree/master/raw_data).
-The dataset sources contained explicit images of different genre, hence they are picked according to the used classes.
-The final dataset contained around 170,000 images from which 10,000 images are used for testing (2000 per class).
+The dataset sources contained explicit images of different genres, hence they are picked according to the used classes.
+The final dataset contained around 170,000 images from which 10,000 images were used for testing (2000 per class).
 As for Validation, from 160,000 images about 10% are used for validation.

 The data augmentation is also done on Drawings and Hentai classes as the number of images was on the lower side.
 For data augmentation, 4 attributes were changed randomly that are brightness, horizontal flip, grayscale, and rotation of 30 degrees.